How do I register for the Eureka Stair Climb?

 - Regularly update your blog section with words and photos from your latest training session and fundraising activity

-- Send emails to requesting your friends and family sponsor you (download our email signature)
+- Send emails to invite your friends and family to sponsor you (download our email signature)

 What is the best way to get people to sponsor me?